Purpose and Policy

 - Lower Andreas lot.

 Commuters who park overnight on campus must park in the Prairie Drive lot, Lower Andreas, or the 27th Street lot.
-No commuter vehicle may be stored on campus without permission from the Director of Public Safety.
+No commuter vehicle may be stored on campus for any length of time without prior authorization from the Director of Public Safety.

 “F/S” Permits: Faculty/Staff